Here's what Kensington Market in Toronto has looked like since the 1910s

 Prior to the first World War, Kensington Market had yet to develop into the full-blown outdoor market scene that it has since become.

-The growth of the Jewish community during the inter-war years would, however, change the area from a tired residential neighbourhood, to a burgeoning marketplace — first via handcarts pushed through the streets, and then by stalls opened up on residents' front lawns.
+The growth of the Jewish community during the inter-war years would, however, change the area from a tired residential neighbourhood, to a burgeoning marketplace, first via handcarts pushed through the streets, and then by stalls opened up on residents' front lawns.

-As the photos below indicate, houses were small and the conditions were decidedly working class, but the market itself was vibrant and led many to acquire enough wealth to move to more affluent areas to the northwest in the years that followed.
+As the photos here indicate, houses were small and the conditions were decidedly working class, but the market itself was vibrant and led many to acquire enough wealth to move to more affluent areas to the northwest in the years that followed.

 In the years that have followed, the market has remained one of the city's most diverse places with the rise of the Asian population as well as Latin Americans and a host of other groups.